amiller2028/Blender/README.md

 # BlenderPresets
-A collection of my custom Blender settings, themes n shit
+A collection of my custom Blender settings, themes n shit.
+It makes the controls for navigation more like unity with an additional option to orbit around the selected objects.
+Dark theme with purple accents, your welcome Morgon.

 ## NOTE: Currently all my settings are for blender 2.79